 And yes!
 The output updated perfectly.

-I hope the above procedures will be good enough to create a linked consolidation in excel.
+I hope the above procedures will be good enough to create a linked consolidation in Excel.
 Feel free to ask any questions in the comment section and give me feedback.
-Visit ExcelDemy to explore more.